-After recent highs in January 2022, cases in both districts have trended downward in February and plateaued at low levels in March and early April.
-In the past three weeks cases appear to have slowly risen, but it is unclear if this is indicative of a trend.
-In Richmond, on April 26th, the 7-day total case rate was 101.57 new cases per 100,000 population, while in Henrico the 7-day total case rate was 112.40 new cases per 100,000 population.
-Additionally, in both Richmond and Henrico, the CDC COVID-19 Community Level is Low.
+After trending downward throughout late winter and early spring, cases have risen since early May, although there are signs we may be reaching a plateau.
+According to the CDC Covid Data Tracker, In Richmond, on May 16th, the 7-day total case rate was 260.81 new cases per 100,000 population, while in Henrico the 7-day total case rate was 259.96 new cases per 100,000 population.
+Additionally, in Richmond and Henrico the CDC COVID-19 Community Level has recently been upgraded from medium to high.